 7 Causes of Secondary Hypertension

 In few with high blood pressure, their underlying health condition causes hypertension.
-Mostly, they develops suddenly due to the severity of the health condition responsible for its cause.
+Mostly, they develop suddenly due to the severity of the health condition responsible for its cause.

 In few with high blood pressure, their underlying health condition causes hypertension.
 Mostly, this develops suddenly due to the severity of the health condition responsible for its cause.